12 Questions About Yogurt Starters for Homemade Yogurt

 7. Greek Yogurt vs. Regular Yogurt as Starters

 Any thermophilic yogurt starter works.
-Greek yogurt is simply strained regular yogurt, so freshness is key.
+Greek yogurt is simply strained regular yogurt.

 8. Flavorings in Starters?